 In the years leading up to her impending doom, Mary begged her cousin to pardon her and show mercy.
 But Elizabeth’s court was growing increasingly paranoid about their hold over the crown and ignored Mary’s pleas.
 Mary would spend 19 years in captivity under the hawkeye of her own cousin.

-The Exeuction Of Mary, Queen of Scots
+The Grisly Execution Of Mary, Queen Of Scots

 Many believed Elizabeth to be an illegitimate queen to England, as her father Henry VIII’s marriage to her mother, Anne Boleyn, was not recognized by the church.
 As such, plots against Elizabeth’s reign were not unusual.
 The queen, consequently, was typically anxious.